-In this time of self-isolation, I’m happy that Eva Michelle Wheeler wants to share her recent trip to Vanuatu, an island country in the South Pacific Ocean.
+In this time of self-isolation, I’m happy that Eva Michelle Wheeler wants to share her recent trip exploring Vanuatu, and the South Pacific Ocean.

 Eva made it there and back to Durham, North Carolina by mid-March.
 Just before borders around the world started shutting down.
 Her posts today and next Tuesday will likely be the last travel blogs on my site for a while.
 Maybe even quite a while.

 I knew from the moment I stepped foot on Efate Island that I was destined to love Vanuatu.
 Exploring Vanuatu and the South Pacific felt incredible.